Before Orientation

 For assistance troubleshooting, please contact the IT Help Desk at 512-475-9400.

-Check Your Email Address
+Check Your Official University Email Address

 More information on how to access and instructions for using your official student email can be found here.